 In Defense of Future Children: A Response to Cohen’s Beyond Best Interests (Minnesota Law Review Headnotes- on-line forum, spring 2012).

-Open Fertility Borders: Defending Access to Cross Border Fertility Care in the United States (chapter in anthology on Globalizing Healthcare- forthcoming from Oxford University Press, 2013).
+Open Fertility Borders: Defending Access to Cross Border Fertility Care in the United States (chapter in anthology on Globalizing Healthcare- Oxford University Press, 2013).